 It is the process defined by SEBI to make the subscription process for IPO easy for the investor.
 Earlier, the amount had to be given out through cheques, which would be blocked/unusable till the allotment date.
 With the ASBA, the investor earns the interest on the amount, and the refund in case of non-allotment of shares is easy.
 SEBI has made ASBA compulsory for all the SCSB banks for the IPO subscription.
 It is an automated process executed through banking applications, thus excluding all the manual intervention needed during the allotment and refund of the funds back to the investor.
-When the shares are allotment to a particular investor, the blocked amount is debited from his/her account, and the share is credited to the linked Demat account.
+When the shares are allotted to a particular investor, the blocked amount is debited from his/her account, and the share is credited to the linked Demat account.

 Frequently Asked Questions (FAQs)